mpragliola/midicaptain-firmware/docs/CAPTURE.md

 can "extend" the device, integrating external switches into the device's functionalities.

+## Setting up  capture

-You set up capture in the **global configuration**, by assigning an incoming MIDI channel and a CC# to listen to:
+You set up capture in the **global configuration**, by assigning an incoming MIDI channel and a CC# to listen to.

 ```
 ext_capture_cc = [1][30]